JamzumSum/aioqzone/doc/source/qqqr/up/captcha/index.rst

 Captcha solving follows the concepts we've introduced in :ref:`Basic Concepts <QQQR Concepts>`.
 The captcha verifying logic also keeps code and data seperated by design.

-- :class:`Captcha` holds the captcha solving and verifying procedure.
+- :class:`~qqqr.up.captcha.Captcha` holds the captcha solving and verifying procedure.

-- Each captcha has its own ``xxCaptchaSession`` inherited from :class:`BaseTcaptchaSession` which saves data received from the server.
+- Each captcha has its own ``xxCaptchaSession`` inherited from :class:`~qqqr.up.captcha.capsess.BaseTcaptchaSession` which saves data received from the server.

 - All "solving" are hidden behind :external+tylisten:mod:`tylisten` hook framework.
 These hooks serve as placeholders in the verify processes.
 Downstreams are free to register their